Horror Vacui

 What are the psychological effects of "horror vacui" on users?

-Users experiencing horror vacui may feel overwhelmed, confused, or distracted due to a cluttered or excessively busy design.
-This sensation arises because the human brain seeks order and simplicity to efficiently process visual information.
-When confronted with an overly complex or crowded design, users can find it difficult to focus on the main message or action desired by the design.
+Users who experience horror vacui may feel overwhelmed, confused or distracted—and that’s due to a cluttered or excessively busy design.
+This sensation comes about because the human brain seeks order and simplicity to efficiently process visual information.
+And whenever they’re confronted with an overly complex or crowded design, users can find it difficult to focus on the main message or action desired by the design.
 This can lead to a decrease in usability and overall user satisfaction.

 Take our Visual Design: The Ultimate Guide course to find out how to make effective designs.